datduong/ClassifyNF1/README.md

       - We call the _focused images_ as `Crop`, and _panoramic images_ as `Recrop`.
 I'm sorry for this confusion.

-      - The video below show how your NF1 data source needs to be.
+      - The video below shows how your NF1 dataset needs to look like.

       [![asciicast](https://asciinema.org/a/B2T6TqERamgtm7JVScaIXmVcu.svg)](https://asciinema.org/a/B2T6TqERamgtm7JVScaIXmVcu)